lsst-dm/scipi_docs_prototype/processccd.rst

 Command Line Arguments
 ======================

-ProcessCcdTask has all Command Line Arguments available to a general ``command line task``, but nothing specific to it otherwise.
+ProcessCcdTask has all command line arguments available to a general ``command line task``.